Wake-on-LAN

 Built in to the client

 One app.
 The MAC address is captured the moment you pair.
 The wake-up is part of the connect flow.
-The client knows whether the magic packet worked because it is also the thing waiting for the host to come back online — you do not get a false-positive “packet sent” while the machine stays asleep.
-And the same encryption keys that secure the streaming session bind the wake-up to your paired devices.
+The client knows whether the magic packet worked because it's also the thing waiting for the host to come back online — no false-positive “packet sent” while the machine stays asleep.
+And the same encryption keys that secure the session bind the wake-up to your paired devices.

 Common questions about Wake-on-LAN

-Five questions people ask before they rely on Wake-on-LAN as part of their daily workflow.
+Five questions people ask before they rely on Wake-on-LAN as part of a daily workflow.
 Honest answers below.

 Same-network wake works on every supported router because the magic packet only has to cross the LAN.
 Cross-internet wake (sometimes called “Wake-on-WAN”) requires either router-side WoL forwarding, a smart plug, or another always-on device on the LAN that can forward the packet — Remio does not relay magic packets through the cloud because that would require an always-on listener on your home network.